Ali60351/ECMAScript-Changes/ES6 (2015)/README.md

 // 8
 ```

-- Generation methods can also be used as object properties
+- Generator methods can also be used as object properties

 ## Promises